zheka2304/innercore-mod-toolchain/README.md

    - *gui* contains all the gui textures
    - *minecraft_resource_pack* contains vanilla resource packs to be used with the mod
    - *minecraft_behavior_pack* contains vanilla behavior packs to be used with the mod
  - **sources** specifies what JavaScript files should be included (or built) into the mod build.
 Every source can be a file, a list of files specified by wildcards or a directory containing .includes file.
-There are currently three types of sources:
+There are currently four types of sources:
    - *main* contains main mod logic
    - *launcher* contains mod launching logics
    - *preloader* is run before resources injection.
 This is useful to generate resources programmatically before Minecraft loads them
    - *lib* contains reusable mod libraries
+ - There are also two supported languages:
+   - *javascript* is used for pure javascript project using ES5 language standart.
+These folders are not compiled and are just built 'as is'.
+   - *typescript* is used for typescript language and ESNext version of Javascript.
+These folders are built using typescript compiler.
  - **compile** specifies all the source code that should be compiled.
 This toolchain currently supports two compilation types:
    - *native* is used to compile C/C++ sources.
 Note that Android NDK is required to run this type of compilation
    - *java* is used to compile Java sources.
 Note that you have to install JDK of version 1.8 or higher to run this type of compilation